 All living organisms undergo respiration.
-Although there are a wide variety of organisms, the biochemical reactions that constitute respiration are very similar in all organism, starting from bacteria all the way to human beings.
+Although there are a wide variety of organisms, the biochemical reactions that constitute respiration are very similar in all organisms, starting from bacteria all the way to human beings.
 So what is glycolysis?
 It is the first step of respiration in all organisms.

 Pathway of Glycolysis